 This started because I got sick last fall.
 Literally.
-And if our bodies’ illnesses reflect our emotional states and/or needs, then it became readily apparent to me that I was hanging onto shit that I need to let go of.
+And if our bodies’ illnesses reflect our emotional states and/or needs, then it became readily apparent to me that I was hanging onto stuff that I need to let go of.
 With me, it’s easy to figure that part out.
 I’m angry.
-I’m pissed off, enraged, fed up, you name it.
+I’m enraged, fed up, you name it.

 So why write about being angry here?
 Well, I suspect I’m not the only person on this planet who is dealing with anger issues, even if we’re reluctant to admit it.
 Most women I know are.
 We’re trained to be nice and being angry is not nice.
 Which gives a lot of us tremendous incentive to hold onto and suppress our anger until it turns inward on us and becomes depression.

-Because here’s the thing that makes forgiveness so insanely hard.
+And here’s the thing that makes forgiveness so insanely hard.
 You have to deal with the anger, first.
 You can’t gloss over it.
 You can’t pretend that whatever didn’t hurt.
-You have to stare it in the eye and admit you’re pissed.
+You have to stare it in the eye and admit you’re mad.

 The problem is, I do not believe that in our culture, we have any good ways to deal with this most unpleasant of emotions.
 Ranting doesn’t work.
 Hurting other people back doesn’t work – trust me, I’ve tried that one.
 Brooding about it doesn’t help.
 It doesn’t really matter how many times I admit I’m angry, there has to be something I can do with this boiling up of emotions.